 Crystals - an indication of kidney stones

-Epithelial cells - while this may indicate tumors in case of abnormal values, it may also happen that the sample was contaminated, and the test should be redone.
+Epithelial cells may indicate tumors in abnormal values, but the sample may also be contaminated, and the test should be redone.

 Occult blood - blood found in urine may indicate more issues; it may be a sign of kidney disorder, infections, cancers, or coagulation problems.
 For this indicator, various analyses are needed to identify the problem.